rheide/vandorlabs/docs/space-doors.md

 to Panel: On; the choice is saved and included in creative pick-block items.
 Creative pick-block on either half copies all selector settings, including the channel, into the item.
-Placement restores these settings before considering neighbor inheritance; it does not copy coordinates, power or open state, or reconfigure the neighbor.
+Placement restores these settings before considering neighbor inheritance; the placement click sets the initial Near/Middle/Far depth.
+It does not copy coordinates, power or open state, or reconfigure the neighbor.
 Ordinary unconfigured items still inherit a matching mate.
 Vertical travel is 31/16
 block: framed leaves retract one pixel beyond the inner frame edge, while bare